loopccoew/Buffer-4.0/README.md

  <h2 align="center" id="title">About Project</h2>

 A contact tracing system which maintains a record of the people you have come into physical contact with.
 Each person represents a node in the graph.
 The Edges of the graph shows the relationship between the contatcs.
-It categorizes zones into red, yellow or red based on the number of postive patients in a particular pincode. <br><br>
+It categorizes zones into red, yellow or green based on the number of postive patients in a particular pincode. <br><br>

 <b>Drive Link to reports:</b> https://drive.google.com/drive/folders/1PsBnx2qPT49jtdomOmn9jeuzhYxog5o_?usp=sharing<br>
 <b>Canva Link to PPT: https://www.canva.com/design/DAFhdzPKwjc/4oW5i3TNZEMi0OAJmr6LHQ/edit?utm_content=DAFhdzPKwjc&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton</b><br>